 - M & J Central Suites offers budget-friendly studio apartments – Click here to read the reviews.

-- ECO Aparthotel The Dreamers’s Club is a good option for family or group of people – Click here to see the rates.
+- ECO Aparthotel The Dreamers’ Club is a good option for families or groups of people – Click here to see the rates.

 These best Croatian islands are a true paradise for food lovers – they hide amazing traditional cuisines and ancient recipes cooked with a modern touch and innovative nuances.
 Quite versatile, delicious, and rich-in-flavors dishes!